avivsab/Useful-Projects/WikipediaAPI/README.md

 Interfacing with Wikipedia API Using fetch to dispaly content on App.
-Style the recived data with Matirialize and Bootstrap libraries.
+The recived data is styled with Matirialize and Bootstrap libraries.